djmsampson/layout2/tbx/layoutdoc/uixFigureObserver.md

 # :telescope: uix.FigureObserver

-Raise an event when the figure ancestor of a graphics object changes
+Detect when the figure ancestor of a graphics object changes

 *This is a helper class to support developers using figure-level services such as mouse events.*